geeksblabla/geeksblabla.com/articles/organizing-tech-hackathon-at-15/index.md

 But whenever those feelings got too overwhelming, I reminded myself of something a previous hackathon organizer had shared with us:

-*"During Assemble, we had a grumpy security guard threaten to call 911 on an attendee for riding on a chair.
+_"During Assemble, we had a grumpy security guard threaten to call 911 on an attendee for riding on a chair.
 During Epoch, the venue owner video-called me at 11:30 PM, demanding I shut down our midnight disco on New Year’s Eve.
 During the Boreal Express, a whole part of western Canada burned down, and we had to turn the train around.
 When I share these stories with attendees, none of them ever remember the chaos.
 All they remember is the amazing time they had with other Hack Clubbers, the projects they built, and the memories they made.
 Organizing hackathons is always a walk on a tightrope, and things will always go wrong.
-Instead of trying to perfect every logistic, focus on connecting with people, getting to know them, and supporting them throughout the event."*
+Instead of trying to perfect every logistic, focus on connecting with people, getting to know them, and supporting them throughout the event."_

 That really helped calm me down, even if just a little.
 It reminded me that even if something went wrong, we’d find a way to fix it.

-## The big day:
+## 🔥 The big day

 And so, it was the morning of Day 1\.
 I arrived at the school at around 7:30 a.m., feeling a bit anxious while looking forward to the day ahead.
 It was reassuring to see the entire team already there, on time, and following the run of show.
 Those handling the opening ceremony got ready, while the volunteers in charge of registration set up their stations.
 We even brought breakfast for everyone, which gave us a chance to sit together, enjoy some food, and pump each other up before things officially kicked off.
 We played some music to set the mood and then waited for participants to arrive.